mnadeem/wishing-app/README.md

 Basically you have to update `src/main/resources/applicaion.properties` file for the following details

-* When the job should run and how frequent, default is 10:00 AM daily `app.schedule.corn` (We should run only once every day otherwise there are chances to miss mailer)
+* When the job should run and how frequent, default is 10:00 AM daily `app.schedule.corn` (We should run only once every day otherwise there are chances to miss mailer, or send multiple times)
 * Weather birthday (`app.mailer.birthday.enabled`) or anniversary (`app.mailer.anniversary.enabled`) should be disabled?
 * Number of excel files to load (`app.count.excel_files`) default is one.
 * Configuration of each excel file : Excel file name (`app.name1.excel_file`), Sheet number (`app.number1.excel_sheet`), Email column index (`app.email1.column`), Dob column index (`app.dob1.column`), hire date column index (`app.hire1.column`) name column index (`app.name1.column`), from (`app.name1.from`) and cc (`app.name1.cc`) details.
 If you have more number of excel files to load you have to specify for each one, by incrementing the number